aamijar/team2059-scouting-android/README.md

-# Team2059_Scouting
+# FRC Scouting

-Digital Scouting Application for the FRC Robotics Competition
+Digital Scouting Application for the FIRST® Robotics Competition

 Runs on Android and developed using Android Studio